 The operator can now scan the available WiFi networks to find and connect to ‘WiFi168’.

-Once the tablet or the mobile phone is connected to the ‘WiFi168’ network, power off QK-W017 and then power it back up (this is important), QK-W017 will now be working in ad hoc mode.
+Once the tablet or the mobile phone is connected to the ‘WiFi168’ network, open the APP and click the ‘+’ at the top right of the screen.
+A confirmation message ‘register OK’ will be shown at the bottom.
+Power off QK-W017 and then power it back up (this is important), QK-W017 will now be working in ad hoc mode.

 Figure 4 Checking terminals values